jpnaveenkumar/INVENTORY_COCKROACHDB/README.md

     Enter the Server Id (from 1 to 5):
     Do you want to refresh Database State (yes/no) ?
 c) Enter the Experiment Number (5 to 8) => Enter any experiment number between 5 to 8 to run.

-d) Enter the Server Id (from 1 to 5) => Enter any number between 1 to 5 (this is to decide what set of client files to execute on the current instance).
+d) Enter the Server Id (from 1 to 5) => Enter any number between 1 to 5 uniquely in every instance (this is to decide what set of client files to execute on the current instance).

 e) Do you want to refresh Database State (yes/no) ? yes to refresh the data in database and no if not.